-The performance track record from April 1, 2007 through December 31, 2007 has been examined by Ashland Partners & Company LLP and is compliant with the portability requirements of the GIPS standards.
-A copy of the verification report is available upon request.
+The performance track record from April 1, 2007 through December 31, 2007 has been examined by Ashland Partners & Company, LLP and meets the portability requirements of the GIPS[®] standards.
+A copy of their report is available upon request.

 HS Management Partners, LLC is an independent SEC registered investment advisor (SEC registration does not imply a certain level of skill or training).
 The Firm maintains a complete list and description of composites, which is available upon request.
 Results are based on fully discretionary accounts under management, including those accounts no longer with the Firm.
 Past performance is not indicative of future results.